TritonDataCenter/sdc-cloud-analytics/docs/overview.md

 **Name:** cpu.thread_executions.
 **Raw metric:** number of times any thread runs continuously on CPU.
-**Decompositions:** hostname, zonename, pid, execname, psargs, ppid, pexecname, ppsargs, leavereason, runtime (heatmap).
+**Decompositions:** hostname, zonename, pid, execname, psargs, ppid, pexecname, ppsargs, leavereason, runtime (heatmap), subsecond (heatmap).
 **Visibility:** operators and end users.

-This raw metric counts the number of times any thread was taken off CPU.
+This raw metric counts the number of times any thread was taken off CPU (with the exception of the kernel idle theads).
 This can be used to understand CPU usage at a very fine-grained level, since you can observe which applications are running, for how long they're running before being kicked off CPU, and why they're being kicked off CPU.
 This in turn can help understand whether an application is actually using a lot of CPU directly (e.g., on CPU for long periods doing computation) vs. not (e.g., on CPU for many short bursts, then waiting for I/O).

+The "subsecond" heatmap shows the time offset within a second on the y-axis for when the thread began to execute.
+It can be interpreted in the same way as the CPU thread samples subsecond heatmap.

 ### CPU: aggregated CPU usage